-Line the bottom of an 8x8 pan with parchment paper, foil or with cooking spray.
+- Line the bottom of an 8x8 baking pan with parchment paper, foil, or cooking spray.

-To make the crust & crumble, place whole wheat flour, regular oats, honey, brown sugar, ground nutmeg and salt in a large bowl and mix.
+- To make the crust & crumble, place the whole wheat flour, regular oats, honey, brown sugar, ground nutmeg, and salt in a large bowl and mix.
 Stir in melted butter and vanilla until just combined.
-Mixture should be a little dry and crumbly.
-Reserve 1 cup of the mixture, this will be your crumble topping.
+The mixture should be a little dry and crumbly.
+Reserve 1 cup of the mixture; this will be your crumble topping.

-Bake the bars for 30 minutes or until golden brown.
-Remove the bars from the pan and let sit for 10 minutes.
+- Bake the bars for 30 minutes or until golden brown.
+Remove the bars from the pan with the parchment paper and cool on a wire rack for 10 minutes.
 Cut and enjoy!

-I like using the healthy option of whole wheat flour, but regular flour would also work.
+- Recipe Tips: This recipe is best if you use old-fashioned oats, not instant oats.
+We like using the healthy option of whole wheat flour, but regular all-purpose flour also works.

 - To Store: Layer the bars between waxed paper in an airtight container.
 Keep in the refrigerator for up to 5 days.
 Bring back to room temperature before serving.